 - California sea otters: Development and application of DNA markers for individual, kinship, and disease studies

-- Mountain lions (pumas) in California: Landscape Genetics and population connectivity
+- Mountain lions (pumas): Landscape Genetics and population connectivity

-- Black Bears in California: Disease ecology, non-invasive population genetics
+- Black Bears: Disease ecology, non-invasive population genetics

 - Feral Pigs in California: Population genetics to assist management and control